 Course Title: Critical Reading and Writing

 Course Code ELAN 1001

 Number of Credits 05

 Year First year

 Lecture Hours 40

 Rationale This course will familiarize the learner with different reading skills, writing skills and tasks that are useful for day-to-day activities as well as for academic purposes, and hence includes a selection of reading and writing tasks covering a range of such skills.
 The candidates are expected to show mastery of each reading writing task with awareness of the sub skills of reading such as skimming, scanning, analyzing, synthesizing, inferring etc. as well as accurate use of grammar structures, lexical choices, discourse strategies, and stylistic devices.

 Course objectives To develop the reading competence of the learner To develop the writing competence of the learner Develop intellectual capacity and creative potential that will be reflected in a variety of reading and writing tasks and skills.

 Learning outcomes On completion of this course, students will have the ability To display a high level of competence in using English language in a variety of reading and writing activities.
 To read and understand a text as a whole, to identify figurative use of language, stylistic devices, cohesive devices, genres, tone, mood, atmosphere, authorial purpose, and other special characteristics of a text.
-To display the ability to use the English language to argue, explain, describe, and narrate with a proper selection of lexical and functional categories and other figurative devices To display communication skills in English which enable competent expression in written communication with a high degree of accuracy and coherence?
+To display the ability to use the English language to argue, explain, describe, and narrate with a proper selection of lexical and functional categories and other figurative devices.

+To display communication skills in English which enable competent expression in written communication with a high degree of accuracy and coherence?
 To display the ability to select, organize, synthesize, and order relevant information.
-Content Sub Themes Reading 1.
-Understanding the grammatical relations of a sentence 2.
-Understanding the figurative language in a text and use of diction 3.
-Inferring implicitly stated information 4.
-Understanding the organization of a text 5.
-Distinguishing main ideas from supporting details 6.
-Interpreting writer's tone, style, purpose and atmosphere created in the text 7.
-Distinguishing facts from opinion Writing 1.
-Identification of a narrative, expository, descriptive, persuasive paragraph.
-2. Developing a main idea into a paragraph of the above types 3.
-Précis writing 4.
-Writing an official letter, a letter of recommendation Mode of Seminars, workshops, lectures, online instructions and course manuals, Evaluation (end of course) Examination - 100 marks Recommended Readings Stanovich, Keith E. (2000).
+Content Sub Themes Reading Understanding the grammatical relations of a sentence Understanding the figurative language in a text and use of diction Inferring implicitly stated information Understanding the organization of a text Distinguishing main ideas from supporting details Interpreting writer's tone, style, purpose and atmosphere created in the text Distinguishing facts from opinion Writing Identification of a narrative, expository, descriptive, persuasive paragraph.
+Developing a main idea into a paragraph of the above types Précis writing Essay writing Report writing Mode of Seminars, workshops, lectures, online instructions and course manuals, delivery Evaluation Examination - 100 marks (end of course) Recommended Readings • Stanovich, Keith E. (2000).
 Progress in Understanding Reading .
-New York: Guilford Press.
-Allen, J. (2000).
-Yellow Brick Roads: Shared and Guided Paths to Independent Reading 4-12.Portland, ME: Stenhouse Press Burke, Jim.
+New York: Guilford Press. • Allen, J. (2000).
+Yellow Brick Roads: Shared and Guided Paths to Independent Reading 4-12.Portland, ME: Stenhouse Press

+Burke, Jim.
 (2000).
-Reading Reminders: Tools, Tips and Techniques .
-Portsmouth, NH: Heinemann.
-Ananda, L. (2016) Précis Writing .
+Reading Reminders: Tools, Tips and Techniques.
+Portsmouth, NH: Heinemann. • Ananda, L. (2016) Précis Writing .
+Colombo: Thusita Printers. • Ananda, L. (2016) A Collection of Letters.
 Colombo: Thusita Printers.
-Ananda, L. (2016) A Collection of Letters.
-Colombo: Thusita Printers

-Course Title Understanding English Grammar Course Code ELAN 1002 No: of credits 05 Year First Year Lecture Hours 30 Rationale/Course This course will provide the basis for achieving mastery in the main description language skills- listening, speaking, reading, and writing, while more - emphasis will be on achieving grammatical competence.
+Course Title Understanding English Grammar Course Code ELAN 1002 No: of credits 05 Year First Year Lecture Hours 40 Rationale/Course This course will provide the basis for achieving mastery in the main description language skills- listening, speaking, reading, and writing, while more emphasis will be on achieving grammatical competence.
 Prerequisites Selection Test Course To examine the structure of English language in terms of word objectives classes, clause elements, grammatical relations, mood/modality, aspect, and voice. • To develop the grammatical competence of the learner with respect to the above (a), and enable him to use the English Language accurately in all contexts of communication in English.
 Learning outcomes On completion of this course, students will have the ability To display a high level of grammatical competence in using the English language in all communicative contexts where English is the medium.
-To identify, understand, and explain sentence interrelationship with respect to phrases and clauses of different types Content Main Themes Clause elements Word classes Tense Aspect Grammatical relations Mood/modality Voice
+To identify, understand, and explain sentence interrelationship with respect to phrases and clauses of different types

+Main Themes